 - 28 oz Canned Whole Peeled tomatoes San Marzano

-- Open the canned tomatoes and drain into a ball.
+- Open the canned tomatoes and drain into a bowl.
 Reserve the liquid.

 - Pre-heat the Instant Pot on "Saute" less settings

 - Once the Instant Pot reads "Hot" add the olive oil.